Robustness Assessment of Assemblies in Frictional Contact: Robustness Computation

+In general, an object will be in contact with several other objects through contact interfaces that have different maximal frictional force (i.e., traction limit).
+For the reasons outlined in \cref{sec:robustness_to_slipping_interface}, we state the following assertion: \begin{assertion} The slipping robustness of several interfaces acting in parallel is given by the sum of the individual interface robustnesses. \end{assertion} An example of this situation is shown in \cref{fig:equiv_slip_rob_parallel}, where the total slipping robustness is given by the sum of the two interface robustnesses acting in parallel.

-When two objects are in contact, the principle of action-reaction (i.e. Newton’s third law) implies that the force acting on an interface is exerted onto both objects (with opposite directions).
+Furthermore, when two objects are in contact, the principle of action-reaction (i.e., Newton’s third law) implies that the force acting on an interface is exerted onto both objects (with opposite directions).
 Hence, the maximum force that can be exerted at the interface by either object is given by the minimum traction of the two objects.
 In other words, in regards to slipping, a chain of objects will only be as strong as the weakest interface along the chain.
-This leads to the following assertion: \begin{assertion} The slipping robustness of several contact points or interfaces acting in series in the CIG is given by the minimum of the robustnesses along the series. \end{assertion}
+This leads to the following assertion: \begin{assertion} The slipping robustness of several interfaces acting in series is given by the minimum of the interface robustnesses along the series. \end{assertion} An example of this situation is shown in \cref{fig:equiv_slip_rob_serial}, where the total slipping robustness is given by the minimum of the two interface robustnesses acting in series.

-Given \cref{hyp:robustness_to_slipping_parallel_contacts} and \cref{hyp:robustness_to_slipping_series_contacts}, the problem of determining the slipping robustness of a target object in an assembly can be cast as a maximum flow problem and solved with standard algorithms \cite{hillier_OR_2015}.
+Given \cref{hyp:robustness_to_slipping_parallel_contacts} and \cref{hyp:robustness_to_slipping_series_contacts}, the problem of determining the slipping robustness of a target object in an assembly can be cast as a \textit{maximum flow} problem \cite{hillier_OR_2015}.
 This is accomplished by defining a force flow network $G = (\mathcal{V}, \mathcal{E})$ where $\mathcal{V}$ is the set of nodes in the CIG and $\mathcal{E}$ is the set of edges.
-In $G$, the source node is set to the target object while the fixed object is the sink.
-Each edge in the network is given a capacity equal to the sum of the corresponding interface contact point robustnesses, as computed with \cref{eq:cp_slipping_robustness}.
-The slipping robustness of the target object is then given by the maximum flow in the network.
-This type of network has been used in \cite{lee_1994_forceflownetwork, lee_1999_disassembly} to study how clusters of parts in fixtured assemblies can be disassembled.
+In $G$, \begin{enumerate} \item the node associated with the object onto which the external force is exerted is labeled as the \textit{source}; \item the node associated with the fixed object is labeled as the \textit{sink}; and \item each edge is given a \textit{capacity} equal to the corresponding interface's robustness, as computed with \cref{eq:interface_slipping_robustness}. \end{enumerate} The graph cut minimizing the total capacity of the edges cut delineates the subset of objects that would slip under the exertion of the external force, as shown in \cref{fig:slipping_max_flow}.
+Moreover, the slipping robustness of the assembly to the external force is given by the \textit{maximum flow} that can be routed from the source to the sink.
+Provided that a maximum flow exists, the slipping robustness of the assembly is given by